m-bizhani/ROP_prediction/README.md

-# ROP_prediction
+# Drilling rate of penetration (ROP) prediction using Bayesian neural networks
-This repo is the results of drilling rate of penetration prediction on the MSEEL drilling dataset using various machine and deep learning models
+This repo contain the results of drilling rate of penetration prediction on the MSEEL drilling dataset using various machine and deep learning models

-Codes will be posted soon...
+### Data
+The original data for this work are publicaly avaiablae at [http://mseel.org/](http://mseel.org/)